Education in Cuba: Female participation

 The Cuban Revolution in 1959 brought many changes to the country, especially for women.
 Before the Revolution many women lived as housewives and for those who needed to work there were very few choices.
-Many women in rural areas worked in agriculture, and for women in the city, working as a maid or as a prostitute were the only choices.
+Many women in rural areas worked in agriculture, and for women in the city, working as a maid or as a sex worker were the only choices.
 The Federation of Cuban Women (FMC) was founded in August 1960 under the leadership of Vilma Espin with a clear goal to involve all women in Cuban affairs.
 After years of being excluded, the women of Cuba began to play an active role in the government.
 The Federation of Cuban Women wanted to see women involved with the social, political, economical, and cultural issues Cuba faced.
 This required the building of schools and programs to provide multiple services to Cuban women.

 The Cuban government instigated Cuban Literacy Campaign to increase Cuba's literacy rate and to initiate communication between the countryside and cities.
 Students and volunteers went to rural areas to teach people to read and to provide information on current Cuban politics.
 Rural women received schooling and job training if they chose to receive it, which allowed them to work outside of agriculture.
 For women working as prostitutes in the cities, the new government created programs to reeducate them once prostitution in Cuba was suppressed in 1961.
 Separate but similar programs were set up for maids, offering schooling and job training along with free daycare and housing.